Open Education Resources

 Open Textbook Fellowship Grant Program

-With support from the MacEwan University Library, the Office of the Provost, and the Office of Teaching and Learning Services, this program supports instructors in the creation or adaptation of open textbooks for use in MacEwan courses.
+With support from MacEwan University Library, the Office of the Provost, and the Students' Association of MacEwan University (SAMU), this program supports instructors in the creation or adaptation of open textbooks for use in MacEwan courses.

 In May of 2019, five $5000 grants were awarded to support open textbook projects through this 20-month fellowship.